- Types of seashore habitat

 2.7 Saltmarshes.
 Timber of man-made origin, exposed on piles and jetties bears a confusing assortment of lichens of uncertain taxonomy.
 This may be because of the brackish nature of the water which encourages salt-tolerant terrestrial lichens rather than salt-dependent species.

-Nearer the sea, Verrucaria maura can occupy a littoral zone on worked timber, while Caloplaca marina and Lecanora helicopis are found higher up.
-However, the supralittoral zone quickly gives way to iignicolous lichens such as Lecanora confusa, L. saligna and Cliostomum griffithii, with maritime elements such as Ramalina siliquosa.
-The rare Cliostomum graniforme is restricted to this habitat on saltmarshes.
+Nearer the sea, Hydropunctaria maura (Verrucaria maura) can occupy a littoral zone on worked timber, while Caloplaca marina and Lecanora helicopis are found higher up.
+However, the supralittoral zone quickly gives way to lignicolous lichens such as Lecanora confusa, L. saligna and Cliostomum griffithii, with maritime elements such as Ramalina siliquosa.
+The rare Cliostomum corrugatum is restricted to this habitat on saltmarshes [Note since this was writen, the Cliostomum on costal lignum is now thought to be a large morph of the common Cliostomum griffithii, not the very rare Cliostomum corrugatum].
 Hard woody stems of phanerogams often bear corticolous lichens not specific to the seashore.

 2.8 Trees.
 Seashores are not an expected habitat for trees, yet coastal Prunus spinosa, Rhamnus catharticus, Calluna vulgaris and most others in shelter will bear coastal communities.
 Few of these lichens are specifically maritime however, and may best be considered seaspray tolerant, like their hosts.
 Rich and luxuriant communities can include Ramalina farinacea, R. fastigiata, Usnea spp., Evernia prunastri, Parmelia spp., etc.

 2.9 Shells.
 A small but specialized lichen community exists on littoral seashelis, especially Barnacles (Balanus and Chthamalus spp.) and Limpets (Patella spp.).
 Many species live within the shell surface (endolithic), visible only by the black dots of their fruiting bodies.
-Examples include Pyrenocollema halodytes and P. sublitoralis.
+Examples include Collemopsidium foveolatum (Pyrenocollema halodytes) and C. sublitorale.
 Some Verrucaria species, especially V. ditmarsica and V. halizoa can also occur here.
 Bones also bear calcareous lichens, often on dunes.

 2.10 Ornithocoprophilous lichens form an important component of seashore rock communities.
-Some of the UK's scarcest lichens may be found here, including Ramaiina polymorpha, Buellia (Rinodina) orvulariopsis, Aspicila leprosescens, and others.
+Some of the UK's scarcest lichens may be found here, including Ramalina polymorpha, Rinodina orculariopsis, Aspicilia leprosescens and others.

 2.11 Miscellaneous substrata.
 Finally it should be mentioned that virtually any substratum of reasonable age can bear seashore lichens, for example, boot leather, carpet, polystyrene foam, abandoned cars and wrecked boats.